-Much has been made about the "Great Resignation" and its impact on wages.
+Much has been made about the "Great Resignation" and its positive impact on wages.
 But while workers' wages have grown nominally during the pandemic, record-high inflation have erased those modest gains.

-In the 12 months through January, the consumer price index rose 7.5 percent for all items8-a 40-year high.9 During the same time, real hourly earnings-earnings that account for inflation-in the private sector fell 1.7 percent for all workers, and 1.3 percent for production and non-supervisory workers.10 This is despite an increase in nominal average wages in the private sector from \$29.93 percent in January 2021 to \$31.63 in January 2022 for all workers,11 and from \$25.18 to \$26.92 for production and non-supervisory workers.12
+In the 12 months through January (the latest available data), the consumer price index rose 7.5 percent for all items-a 40-year high.
+During the same time, real hourly earnings-earnings that account for inflation-in the private sector fell 1.7 percent for all workers, and 1.3 percent for production and non-supervisory workers.
+This is despite an increase in nominal average wages in the private sector from \$29.93 percent in January 2021 to \$31.63 in January 2022 for all workers, and from \$25.18 to \$26.92 for production and non-supervisory workers.

-Inflation affects us all, but is particularly harmful to low-income households, whose already tight family budgets leave no room for adjustments.
+Inflation affects us all, but it is particularly harmful to low-income households, whose already tight budgets leave no room for adjustments.
 While energy prices have been leading the recent spike in inflation (rising 27.0 percent since last January), the price of groceries has tracked overall inflation, rising 7.4 percent over the same period, leading to reports of higher food insecurity.
-Rents have also increased at a fast pace in many regions of the country line line lating Baltimore, where it rose by nearly 11 percent over the past year further squeezing budgets.
+Rents have also increased at a fast pace in many regions of the country.
+Including Baltimore, where it rose by nearly 11 percent over the past year. further squeezing budgets and putting families at risk of homelessness.

 The full impact of inflation on low-income families is yet to be determined.
-But pre-pandemic research suggests that it may lead to higher levels of poverty-particularly among people of color17-and to the widening or reinforcing of income inequality.18
+But pre-pandemic research suggests that it may lead to higher levels of poverty-particularly among people of color-and to the widening or reinforcing of income inequality.